hasura/graphql-engine/rfcs/transforms.md

      remove_headers: [User-Agent]
 ```

+5. Change the request content type.
 The following example changes the content type to `x-www-form-urlencoded`.
 Note that we still supply the request_body as a JSON.
 Every top-level field/value is converted into a form parameter (and value is url encoded).

 ```
 transforms: